-Using the Cricut Design Space App is a great way to enjoy your machine, you can access your images, ready to cut projects, and best of all, you DON’T need the Internet!
+Using the Cricut Design Space App is a great way to enjoy your machine.
+You can access your images and ready-to-cut projects; best of all, you don’t need internet!

-If you are already familiar with the Desktop version of Cricut Design Space, you will find this App very easy to navigate.
-Just dive in, tap, explore, and don’t be nervous, your Phone or Ipad won’t explode!
+If you are already familiar with the Desktop version of Design Space, you will find this app very easy to navigate.
+Just dive in, tap, explore, and don’t be nervous.
+Your phone or iPad won’t explode!

-On the other hand, if you have no experience whatsoever, this is the best place for you to be, this article will take you on every single little icon the App has.
+On the other hand, if you have no experience, this is the best place; this article will take you to every little icon the app has.

-I understand that learning a new skill can be a little frustrating at times, but when you take the time and are patient with it, you can become an expert.
+I understand that learning a new skill can sometimes be a little frustrating, but when you take the time and are patient with it, you can become an expert.